 As regular readers of this blog might know, we love Japan.
 If you’re making this once in a lifetime trip, our must-see city aside from Tokyo is Kyoto.
 To plan your non-Disney time, please consult our Ultimate Guide to Kyoto, Japan, which is an extensive planning resource for our favorite city in the world.
 Kyoto is a quick Shinkansen (bullet train) ride away from Tokyo, and we highly recommend it to anyone visiting Tokyo Disney Resort.
 For your days in Tokyo, our Ultimate Tokyo, Japan City Guide will be useful for planning.

 As for the HalloXmas Tokyo Itinerary, let us know if you have any questions.
 We didn’t want to bog this down with too many details, but we can provide additional insight and recommendations.
 The tail end of this trip is a great time to experience fall colors season, which is our favorite time of year in Japan!

 If you’re thinking of visiting Japan for the first time and are overwhelmed with planning, definitely check out our Tokyo Disney Resort Planning Guide.
 It covers much more than the parks, from getting there to WiFi to currency and much, much more.
 For more photos and an idea of what we did day-by-day during our first visit, read our Tokyo Disney Resort Trip Report.

 What do you think about doing both Halloween and Christmas in the same trip?
 Would you consider this the ultimate Disney Parks vacation, or a holiday overload?
 Have you visited Japan during the fall before?
 Any other opinions regarding Tokyo Disney Resort or tips of your own to add?
 Any questions about this rough travel itinerary?
-Please share any comments or questions you have below, and don’t forget to enter the giveaway!
+Please share any comments or questions you have below!